Olympus E-M10 II vs Canon M6

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in August 2015).

-Advantages of the Canon EOS M6:
+Arguments in favor of the Canon EOS M6:

 - More detail: Has more megapixels (24 vs 15.9MP), which boosts linear resolution by 25%.